Youth Justice

 Members

-Professor Cheryl Thomas KC, Director, UCL Judicial Institute, UCL Faculty of Laws
+Chair: Professor Cheryl Thomas KC, Director, Professor of Judicial Studies, UCL Faculty of Laws and Director, UCL Judicial Insitute

-Sir Robert Buckland KC, MP, Lord Chancellor and Secretary of State for Justice (2019-2021)
+Sir Robert Buckland KC, Barrister, Foundry Chambers; Lord Chancellor and Secretary of State for Justice (2019-2021)

-Dr Susana Castro-Kemp, Director, UCL Centre for Inclusive Education (CIE), UCL Institute of Education
+Dr Susana Castro-Kemp, Associate Professor of Psychology & Human Development, University College London (UCL) and Director, UCL Centre for Inclusive Education

-Dr Anne Marie Day, Lecturer in Criminology, Manchester Metropolitan University
+Dr Anne Marie Day, Lecturer in Criminology, Manchester Centre for Youth Studies, Manchester Metropolitan University

 John Tenconi, Chair, Michael Sieff Foundation